kaycee1771/Incident_response/README.md

 ## Incident Response System
 ### Overview
-This Incident Response System is a simple, Flask-based web application that logs, manages, and retrieves cybersecurity incidents.
-It enables cybersecurity professionals or teams to document incidents such as network failures, unauthorized access attempts, system crashes, etc. The system stores incident data in a JSON file for persistence and supports a RESTful API for easy integration with other tools.
+This application is an update from its old version and now features an added authentication functionality.
+As previously stated in the initial commit it uses a simple REST API for logging and retrieving cybersecurity incidents.
+The application is built using Flask and stores incident logs in a JSON file.
+It now includes API key-based authentication to ensure secure access to the API endpoints.
 ### Features
 - Log Incidents: Add new cybersecurity incidents with details like type and description.
 - View Logs: Retrieve  all logged incidents through a RESTful endpoint.
 - JSON Storage: Store incidents in a simple JSON file for easy retrieval and management.
+- API key authentication for secure access.
 ### Installation
 Follow the steps below to set up and run the project locally.
 ### Prerequisites